CelineChau/Http_Log_Monitoring/README.md

   - **UtilsTest.php** : test script to test utils functions
   - **HttpLogMonitoring** : test script to test the log monitoring displaying traffic stats
   - **HttpLogAlerting** : test script to test the traffic log alerting when recovered or high

+## Future improvement
+To improve the project :
+  - Improve tests with more error case
+  - When reading standard input, close the program when no input for more than 5 minutes
+  - Improve error messages